The Professional Track

 The Professional Track is an exciting professional development scheme.
 We offer a huge range of courses, placements and professional networking opportunities which provide you with skills and experiences.

-The Professional Track will help you to build up your CV and skillset throughout your degree, allowing you to be fully ready for the world of work by the time you graduate.
+The Professional Track will help you to build up your CV and skillset throughout your degree, allowing you to be fully ready for professional success by the time you graduate.

 Uniquely, it works on a hop-on hop-off basis.
 You can choose the opportunities which appeal to you, all of which are CV-worthy, without being committed to completing the whole award.

 If you complete, however, you will receive an additional certificate that will run alongside your degree and list all the amazing things you've done.
 This opportunity is open to all students in the School of Literature and Languages (including non-owned joint honours students).

 - It boosts your CV with certified, professional courses, run in your own department.

 - It enhances your professional network and enables you to hone your vocational and academic skills through academic placements.

 - It allows you to explore career areas.

 - You could become part of a professional body whilst you are still at university.

 During the 2016-7 academic year the following courses were offered: